damienfelch/NeuroMechCraft-Entity/README.md

 ### Ref.java

 This file contains useful strings/constants that are referenced throughout the project.

+### cybug.png

+This is the texture file for the entity.
+I created this in blockbench before exporting it as an usable file.

 ## In order to run this mod: